 Koala survey and monitoring techniquesWednesday 17 November

-Effective monitoring is critical in understanding the impacts of climate change on SEQ koala populations and applying adaptive management to their conservation.
+Effective monitoring is critical in understanding the impacts of climate change and other threats on SEQ koala populations and how to apply adaptive management to their conservation.
 Explore how continuous surveys can help inform management decision making and boost our understanding of koala distribution.